Rory McIlroy: 'If I can win the Masters, then the Leafs can win the Stanley Cup' | TSN

 Set to pursue his third career RBC Canadian Open title this week at TPC Toronto, McIlroy was gifted a Toronto Maple Leafs jersey from Maple Leafs Sports and Entertainment CEO Keith Pelly on Wednesday.

-"If I can win the Masters, then the Leafs can win the Stanley Cup," McIlroy said, after noting he will be supporting the Edmonton Oilers in this year's Final.
+"If I can win the Masters, then the Leafs can win the Stanley Cup," McIlroy said.

+McIlroy later noted to TSN's Bob Weeks that he will be supporting the Edmonton Oilers in this year's Stanley Cup Final.

 McIlroy went 11 years without a win at a major tournament before defeating Justin Rose in a playoff to claim his first Green Jacket in April.